wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-10.&emsp;I have assured you that the Mind that decided for me is also in you, and that you can let it [the Mind that decided for me] change you just as it [the Mind that decided for me] changed me.
+10. I have assured you that the Mind that decided for me is also in you, and that you can let it [the Mind that decided for me] change you just as it [the Mind that decided for me] changed me.
 <sup>2</sup>This Mind [that decided for me] is unequivocal, because it [the mind that decided for me] hears only one Voice and answers in only one way.
 <sup>3</sup>You are the light of the world with me.
 <sup>4</sup>Rest does not come from sleeping but from waking.